ubiratanfilho/john-hopkins-data-science/README.md

-# john-hopkins-data-science
+# Data Science Specialization by the John Hopkins University

- Repository with exercises and projects of the Data Science Specialization by the John Hopkins University
+ Repository with exercises and projects of the Data Science Specialization by the John Hopkins University, available in - https://www.coursera.org/specializations/jhu-data-science?